UUÖ±²¥

 Students interested in pursuing an online master’s in exercise science must first complete a bachelor’s degree.
 Depending on the school, only those students who maintained a minimum 2.5 to 3.0 grade point average (GPA) in their bachelor's program may be accepted.
 To be successful in any graduate exercise science program, students should have taken courses in anatomy, physiology, nutrition, and exercise physiology as undergraduates.
 Passing test scores from graduate admissions tests, such as the Graduate Records Examinations (GRE) or Praxis test, may also be required for admission.

-Master's in Exercise Science Curriculum
+What Do You Study in a Master’s in Exercise Science Program?

 Online master’s programs in exercise science typically include core courses, such as applied physiology and kinesiology, needs assessment and program development, fitness strength and training, and health behavior.
 Some online master’s programs also include a research component, which involves courses in research and statistical methods and may require a research project.
 Master's programs often end with some type of final experience, such as a capstone project, thesis, or exam.